hmchen47/DataScience/Notes/a18c-CreateFeat.md

     + e.g., `stroke ratio`: a measure of how efficient an engine vs how performant
   + combination
     + complicated formulation among features
-    + the more complicated combination is, the more difficult it will ne for a model learn
+    + the more complicated combination is, the more difficult it will be for a model learn
     + e.g., engine;s "displacement" as a measure of its power
   + data visualization
     + able to suggest transformations